-- Students may wear lower garments designed with tears or rips provided such tears or rips are at the knee and below. - Undergarments and the buttocks MUST remain entirely covered even while seated.

-- Dresses, skirts, and shorts must be no shorter than mid-thigh. - Jeggings may only be worn under a top that is no shorter than mid-thigh and covers the buttocks. - The waistband of pants, shorts or skirts must be worn and secured between the hips and the waist. - Undergarments as outerwear, pajama pants, bathing suits, cheer shorts, fishnet stockings, bike shorts and spandex material bottoms are prohibited.
+- NO rips or tears in jeans or shorts. - Undergarments and the buttocks MUST remain entirely covered even while seated. - Dresses, skirts, and shorts must be no shorter than mid-thigh. - Jeggings may only be worn under a top that is no shorter than mid-thigh and covers the buttocks. - The waistband of pants, shorts or skirts must be worn and secured between the hips and the waist. - Undergarments as outerwear, pajama pants, bathing suits, cheer shorts, fishnet stockings, bike shorts and spandex material bottoms are prohibited.
 (Examples: Leggings, tights, yoga pants, etc.)

-3. LOWER GARMENTS (4th- 8th GRADES)
+3. LOWER GARMENTS (4th-8th GRADES)

-- Students may wear lower garments designed with tears or rips provided such tears or rips are at the knee and below. - Undergarments and the buttocks MUST remain entirely covered even while seated. - Dresses, skirts, and shorts must be no shorter than mid-thigh. - Leggings and jeggings are not permitted. - The waistband of pants, shorts or skirts must be worn and secured between the hips and the waist. - Undergarments as outerwear, pajama pants, bathing suits, cheer shorts, fishnet stockings, bike shorts and spandex material bottoms are prohibited.
+- NO rips or tears in jeans or shorts. - Undergarments and the buttocks MUST remain entirely covered even while seated. - Dresses, skirts, and shorts must be no shorter than mid-thigh. - Leggings and jeggings are not permitted. - The waistband of pants, shorts or skirts must be worn and secured between the hips and the waist. - Undergarments as outerwear, pajama pants, bathing suits, cheer shorts, fishnet stockings, bike shorts and spandex material bottoms are prohibited.
 (Examples: Leggings, tights, yoga pants, etc.)